-Since its inception, following a decree signed by the Dean on May 16, 1983, the Department of Computer Science has successfully carried out research and teaching via its undergraduate, postgraduate, specialized postgraduate degrees and continuing education programs, consulting services and programs to develop cutting edge software technology.
+Since its creation in 1983, the Department of Computer Science of the Pontifical Catholic University has carried out research and teaching work through its undergraduate, postgraduate, postgraduate and continuing education study programs, advisory services and consulting and software development programs of the highest technological level.

 The UC Department of Computer Science (DCC UC) was made part of the UC School of Engineering following a decree signed by the Dean on May 16, 1983.
-However, its origin dates back to 1970, when the Pontificia Universidad Católica de Chile creates the Computer Science Center (CECICO), as part of the School of Engineering, to teach, research and provide computer services.
+However, its origin dates back to 1970, when the Pontificia Universidad Católica de Chile creates the Computer Science Center (CECICO), part of the School of Engineering, to teach, research and provide computer services.
 At the end of 1981 CECICO is divided in two: the UC Management Computer Science Services Unit (SECICO) and the Department of Computer Science that, at the time, was part of the Faculty of Mathematics.